MahsooSalimi/mahsoosalimi.github.io/_pages/about.md

   - /about.html
 ---

 My research focuses on multi-robot systems at the intersection of control theory and machine learning (deep learning, reinforcement learning).
-I am passionate about swarm robots with limited communication and perception but capable of autonomous planning and control in complex, dynamic environments.
+I am passionate about swarm robots with limited communication and perception but capable of autonomous planning and control in complex, dynamic environments.<br />
 I believe in collaboration, humility, and forward-thinking in a team for fast-paced development, fulfillment of immediate milestones and robust architectures.

 Interests